8 Rules To Align Your Website With Your Brand Platform

-- Choose images, graphics, and photography that aligns with your key message.
-IE: Can consumers easily identify and relate your marketing efforts with your website?
+Choose images, graphics, and photography that align with your key message.
+IE: Can consumers easily identify and relate your marketing efforts with your website.

-Having too much information on your website can create confusion to viewers.
-Simplicity is key, and delivering a clear message of who you are alleviates confusion.
-Providing a direct message from your brand platform tells a story of who you are and services you provide.
+Having too much information on your website can create confusion for viewers.
+Simplicity is key, and delivering a clear message of who you are, alleviates confusion.
+Providing a direct message from your brand platform tells a story of who you are and the services you provide.
 Keep this simple, clear, and translatable.

 Your site must focus on your brand’s marketing strategy as well as your visitor’s needs.
 Capture their interest by providing content that tells them how your company can improve their lives.
 Accomplish this by reflecting on the brand personality and messaging – educate visitors on what they receive by buying into your company.
 Engaging content can take the forms of text, blogs, videos, images, and products.
 The content should provide valuable information to visitors and make them want to share your website with their peers.

 Website and Social Media channels move in a circular motion.
 If a visitor to one channel becomes interested, they may visit your other channel.
 Say I visit your website and become interested, but I want to know more about your company before I decide to contact you.
 I will click on your Social Media links and see what message you are sending, or I will visit your website if I have found you via Social Media.
 Many companies do not realize how important building social media exposure is.
 Links to these channels must be included and easily visible on your website.
 Your brand voice should be reflected through all channels and remain consistent.